maksyuki/TaichiGAME/README.md

  </p>
 </p>

-3. Bitmask: this frame shows two objects, a square and a ground, are with same bitmask property can contact with each other.
-Meanwhile, the yellow rectangles represent the real time update result of dbvt.
+3. **bitmask**: this frame shows two objects, a square and a ground, are with same bitmask property can contact with each other.
+In addition, the yellow rectangles represent the real time update result of dbvt.
 <p align="center">
  <img src="https://raw.githubusercontent.com/maksyuki/TaichiGAME-res/main/bitmask.gif"/>
  <p align="center">